Azure/java-aks-aca-dapr-workshop/docs/modules/01-assignment-1-lab/index.md

 # Assignment 1 - Running Applications with Kafka without using Dapr

-Details on running the application to make sure everything works correctly.
+Details on how to run the application to make sure everything works correctly.